Skip to main content

 ecosystem.findAll now returns an array instead of an object keyed by node id.
 This is to make it easier to sort/filter/map/reduce the returned list yourself.

-In particular, the default filtering logic is only designed for the default id generation.
+The default filtering logic is only designed for the default id generation.
 Now that you can easily customize ids with makeId, we need an API that lends itself to custom filtering of those ids better.
 Simply adding the ability to chain array operations directly off the .findAll() call is really all we need.
 It also makes manual dehydration easier:

 // custom dehydration example